 - Better employee engagement with reduced grievances and employee turnover

 - Can be indecisive, taking too long to reach a decision

 - Social pressure to conform with groupthink

-- Inefficient and low productivity
+- Can result in inefficiency and low productivity

 Pacesetting management style

-- Things get done better and faster.
+- Things get done more efficiently

 - Stretched business goals can be achieved in the short term

 - Issues will be resolved quickly without wasting time